WOLFYMarkets/core/README.md

 ## MarketParameterized.sol
 Template MARKET smart contract for a prediction market with assets that are non-native to the deployment chain & do not have Chainlink (oracle) price feeds on mainnet.

+## MarketHybrid.sol
+Template MARKET smart contract for a prediction market with combination assets: one that is non-native to the deployment chain & do not have Chainlink (oracle) price feeds on mainnet, one that is native and has available Chainlink (oracle) price feeds on mainnet.

 ## MarketUtility.sol
 Helper contract for all types of MARKET smart contracts.
 Provides calculations and exposes an interface to oracles to get latest prices.